DeFinibus/DefinibusVM/README.md

 * Kernel and runtime environment
   * continuous or single step running mode
   * memory dump with disassembly in single step mode
-* Compiler (written in Python) that compiles custom assembler code to ZVM bytecode.
+* Compiler (written in Python) that compiles custom assembler code to VM bytecode.

 ## Example assembler code